esxjs/esx/readme.md

 ## Tests

-There are more 4350 passing tests.
+There are close to 3000 passing tests.

 ```sh
 git clone https://github.com/esxjs/esx